 As for drains, there are many things that should never go down there:

 - Hair (you can get a drain cover to prevent hair from going down the shower drain)

 4. Call Weather Master

 If you follow these rules when it comes to your toilet and your drains, you are far less likely to encounter clogs and other plumbing issues!
 But when in doubt, it is always better to contact a professional rather than take any chances.
-Weather Master has been in business for 44 years, providing the very best plumbing and HVAC service in Raleigh!
-Contact us online or call now at (919) 853-7910 !
+Weather Master has been in business since 1977, providing the very best plumbing and HVAC service in Raleigh!
+Contact us online or call now at (919) 853-7910!